Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 Origin.

 Lewis was selling life insurance in Philadelphia.
-He wrote AIDA on a sales card.
+He wrote decision routing on a sales card.
 The men he trained closed at higher rates than the men who did not learn it.
-The four letters survive because every buyer, then and now, moves through them in order.
+The route survives because every buyer, then and now, moves through decisions in order.
 The buyer who has not noticed you cannot want what you sell.
 The buyer who has not been moved cannot do what you ask.
 The order is not optional.

 02